Poised To Be America's 1st Second Gentleman, Doug Emhoff Shakes Up Gender Stereotypes

 I’ve got you.
 As always.❤️ pic.twitter.com/5OJDT3cDfw— Doug Emhoff (@DouglasEmhoff) December 3, 2019

-He may need to do some mental adjusting as well, cautions Dan Mulhern, who spent eight years as the first gentleman of Michigan when his wife, Jennifer Granholm, served as governor.
+He may need to do some mental adjusting as well, cautions Dan Mulhern, who spent eight years as the first gentleman of Michigan when his wife, Jennifer Granholm, was governor.

-"The sense of lost control, I think, for a man is challenging," Mulhern says.
+"The sense of lost control, I think, for a man is challenging," Mulhern said.
 "We like to be in control.
 I think it's kind of deeply wired."

-With all the focus on his wife, Mulhern had to get used to being "in the shadows," with people walking past him as if he wasn't even there.
+With all the focus on his wife, Mulhern had to get used to being "in the shadows," with people walking past him as if he weren't even there.

-"I always had a big ego," Mulhern says.
+"I always had a big ego," Mulhern said.
 "I wanted to matter!"

 But Emhoff will doubtless do something as second gentleman.